Chak-C/flutter_filetag/README.md

 Installing
 ========================================

-The installer.exe will create all the necessary files and executable for the Flutter application.
+The installer.exe in installer folder creates all the necessary files and executable for the Flutter application.

 License
 ========================================